Biden's attorney general search is focused on Jones, Garland

 "They have a process and we'll let that process play," he told reporters on Capitol Hill.

-The Biden team has also been considering a number of other potential candidates for the post, including former Justice Department official Lisa Monaco and ex-Homeland Security Secretary Jeh Johnson.
+The Biden team has also been considering a number of other potential candidates for the post, including former Justice Department official Lisa Monaco.

+Lemire reported from Wilmington, Del.
+Associated Press writers Lisa Mascaro in Washington and Kat Stafford in Detroit contributed to this report.